Battle off the coast of Jaffna

-The Battle off the coast of Jaffna – a naval battle fought between the Navy of Sri Lanka and Tamil Tiger ships.
+The Battle off the coast of Jaffna was a naval battle fought between the Navy of Sri Lanka and Tamil Tiger ships.
 According to Sri Lankan sources, it took place on Saturday 1 November 2008 in the northern territorial waters of Sri Lanka off the coast of Jaffna during the Sri Lankan Civil War.
 A Sri Lankan government customs officer, D.K.P.
 Dassangayake, reported that the battle begun as the Navy met the rebel ships and exchanged fire.